-The attached site plan indicates the required parking spaces and snow storage.
+The attached site plan indicates 222 paved parking spaces, adequate paved aisle widths, and the applicant adequate snow storage on the site.

 Utilities.
 The proposed use shall be adequately served by water, sewer, electricity, on-site water or sewer systems and other utilities.